-NOV 2 1 15
+NOV 7.
+1. 15

+Chancellor's Office

-Chancellor's Office approximately five months prior to the CIPR submission deadline, informing the program of the specific standards to be used and providing guidance for the preparation of the report.
+Serving the Public Interest Through Quality Accreditation 198 approximately five months prior to the CIPR submission deadline, informing the program of the specific standards to be used and providing guidance for the preparation of the report.
 The deadline for submitting the CIPR to CCNE is June 1, 2018.
 The Report Review Committee, and then the Board of Commissioners, will review the CIPR.
 For more information about CIPRs and the report review process, please refer to the CCNE procedures.